MirrorNetworking/MirrorDocs/manual/transports/websockets-transport/README.md

 ### Using cert.pfx

-You can either copy the cert.pfx file to your server folder or create a symbolic link
+You can either copy the cert.pfx file to your server folder or create a symbolic link.

-Move
+Using Move

 ```
 mv /etc/letsencrypt/live/simpleweb.example.com/cert.pfx ~/path/to/server/cert.pfx
 ```

-Symbolic link
+Using Symbolic link

 ```
 ln -s /etc/letsencrypt/live/simpleweb.example.com/cert.pfx ~/path/to/server/cert.pfx
 ```

-#### create cert.json file
+#### Create cert.json file

 Create a `cert.json` that SimpleWebTransport can read